-Another idea is to be an errand runner for senior citizens who can’t drive.
-This may entail driving them to appointments, the grocery store, or a friend's house.
+Another option is to be an errand runner for senior citizens or other people who can’t drive.
+This may include driving them to appointments, the grocery store, or a friend's house.

-Ask the director of your local senior citizen home, assisted living center, or senior center if you can post flyers in their lobby advertising your services.
+Ask the director of your local senior citizen's home, assisted living center, or senior center if you can post flyers in their lobby advertising your services.

 5. Human guinea pig (aka: study participant)

-The pay varies, but it’s often hourly or by the job.
-You can Google “clinical trials,” check with the college psychology department, or research and contact supplement companies.
+The pay varies, but it’s often either hourly or by the job.
+You can Google “clinical trials,” check with the local college psychology department, or research and contact supplement companies.

 7. Mystery shopper